-not include shoes.
+For more information on FSS, visit

+Chapel programs

+Upcoming events

+Financial Peace University.
+Two nine-week, two-hours-per-session, faith-based money management courses building financial resilience for active duty military members, single or married and their spouses.
+First track: 6 to 8 p.m.
+Tuesdays at Twin Peaks Chapel.
+Second

+b.
+17, plan a date night for \$2. $\boldsymbol{\sigma}$ Couples bowl at Travis Bowl from -11:30 p.m.
+Mark your calendar now and plan to have a fun-filled night. \$2 price per person.
+Does not include shoes.
 For details.

-Arts & Crafts Classes.
-Get up and get call 707-437-4737.
+Couples Bowl Special.
+On

-60th and 349th Military for a training day.
-For status undates to schedule future appointments or to speak with
+MPS closure.
+On Feb.
+22, the 60th and 349th Military Personnel Section will be closed for a training day.
+For status updates to schedule future appointments or to speak with the customer service support

-Chapel, Child care available.
+track: 6 to 8 p.m.
+Wednesdavs at First Street Chapel, Child care available.
 For more information, call 707-424-3797.

+staff, call MPS at 707-424-8483.
-Recurring events Catholic

-Twin Peaks Chapel

-Roman Catholic Mass: 9 a.m. and noon

-- Children's Church: 10:15 a.m.
+Recurring events Catholic Twin Peaks Chapel Roman Catholic Mass: 9 a.m. and noon Sunday • Children's Church: 10:15 a.m.
 Sunday.

-- Sacrament of Reconciliation/Confession: 4:30 to 5:30 p.m.
-Wednesday or upon appointment

-- Infant Baptism Prep Class: Two classes.
-Registration required 6 to 7 p.m. quarterly

-- Youth Choir: 1 p.m.
-Sunday. • Children's Choir: 2 p.m.
-Sunday.

-- Adult Choir: 4 p.m.
-Sunday.

-- Women's Bible Study: 10 a.m. (at First Street Chapel).

-- Catholic Women of the Chapel: 6 p.m. first Monday of every month, Annex.

-- Rite of Christian Initiation of Adults: 6 to 7:30 p.m.
+Sacrament of Reconciliation/Confession: 4:30 to 5:30 p.m.
+Wednesday or upon appointment Infant Baptism Prep Class: Two classes.
+Registration required 6 to 7 p.m. quarterly • Youth Choir: 1 p.m.
+Sunday. - Children's Choir: 2 p.m.
+Sunday. - Adult Choir: 4 p.m.
+Sunday. - Women's Bible Study: 10 a.m. (at First Street Chapel). - Catholic Women of the Chapel: 6 p.m. first Monday of every month, Annex.
+Rite of Christian Initiation of Adults: 6 to 7:30 p.m.
 Wednesday, Annex.

-- RE Classes: 10:15 to 11:30 a.m.
+RE Classes: 10:15 to 11:30 a.m.
 Sunday, RE Wing.
 First Street Chapel • Mom's Group: 9 to 11:30 a.m.
-Thursday

-DGMC Chapel

-• Roman Catholic Mass: Noon to 12:35 p.m.
-Monday through Thursday, except for federal holidays.

-The Church of Jesus Christ of Latter-day Saints

-Sacrament Services: 9 and 11 a m Sunday at Church of Jesus Christ of Latter-day Saints Fairfield Stake Center, 2700 Camrose Ave., Fairfield.
+Thursday and Friday.
+DGMC Chapel federal holidays 6979 • Roman Catholic Mass: Noon to 12:35 p.m.
+Monday through Thursday, except for The Church of Jesus Christ of Latter-day Saints Sacrament Services: 9 and 11 a m Sunday at Church of Jesus Christ of Latter-day Saints Fairfield Stake Center, 2700 Camrose Ave., Fairfield.
+DGMC Chapel • Latter-day Saints Service: 4 to 4:30 p.m.

-DGMC Chapel

 Sunday at DGMC Medical Center Chapel.

-Protestant

-• Protestant Community Service: 9:30 to
+For all other enquires call LDS Military relations representatives at 707-535- Protestant First Street Chapel Protestant Community Service: 9:30 to

-• Protestant Men of the Chapel: 8 to 9 a.m., first Saturday of every month. • Protestant Women of the Chapel: 9:30 to

-Couples bowl at Travis Bowl from 5-11:30 p.m.
-Mark your calendar now and plan to have a fun-filled night. \$2 price per person.
-Does

-MPS closure.
-On Feb.
-22, the Personnel Section will be closed

-the customer service support staff, call MPS at 707-424-8483.

-track: 6 to 8 p.m.
-Wednesdays at First Street

-Air Force Office of Special Investigations.
-To report a crime, get a foreign travel brief or request information on joining AFOSI, report
+Recurring Air Force Office of Special Investigations.
+To report a crime, get a foreign travel brief or request information on joining AFOSI, report to Bldg.

-to Bldg.
 380B, second floor.
 Send correspondence to AFOSI Detachment 303 510 Airlift CR Travis AFB, 94535.
 For more information, call 707-424-3115 or DSN: 837-3115.

-Recurring

 Air Force Sergeants Association "Walter E. Scott" Chapter 1320.
 General membership meetings are at 3 p.m. on the second Friday of every month at Wingman's in the Delta Breeze Club.
 For more information. contact Senior Master Sgt.
 Angell Nichols or Tech.
 Sgt.
 Rebecca Linden de Romero.
 Airmen's Attic.
 The Airmen's Attic is open from 10 a.m. to 2 p.m.
 Tuesday and Thursday and 4 to 6 p.m.
 Wednesday.
 560 Hickam Ave.
 For more information, call 707-424-8740 or visit the Facebook page "The Attic at Travis AFB."
 Alzheimer's Caregiver Support Group.
 Meetings take place from 1 to 2:30 p.m. the third Thursday of the month in the diabetic education classroom on the first floor in Internal Medicine at David Grant USAF Medical Center.
-For more information, call 707-423-7227.
+For more information, call Base emergency numbers.
+Mobile 707-423-7227.

-Base emergency numbers.
-Mobile phone users must dial 707-424-4911 if they have an emergency on base.
-Those using government or home phones can call 911.
-For more information, call the Travis Air Force Base

-Here are the showtimes for this weekend's movies at the Base Theater:

-> Panther" (PG-13 first run)

-• 6:30 p.m.
-"Black Panther" (PG-13, first run)

-Fire Prevention Office at 707-424-3683.

-sewage/water leaks or illegal dumping, call

-707-424-2575.
-For hazardous chemical/

-material spills call the base emergency

-numbers

-Base illicit discharge number.
-To report

-Crisis text line.
-Free, confidential, 24/7

-counseling for teens and young adults.
-Text

-741-741 anywhere in the United States and a

-live trained crisis counselor responds quickly

-Reporting System.
-Civilian and military

-Employee-Vehicle Certification and

-personnel must maintain emissions information

-with the Web-based ECARS system.
-For more

-Exceptional Family Member Program

-Sensory Play Group.
-This group meets from 2

-to 4 p.m. the second and fourth Wednesdays at

-the Balfour Beatty Community Center.
-For more

-Project.
-Located at Peabody Road and Vanden

-information, call 707-424-4342 or visit the

-Fairfield/Vacaville Train Station

-Road in Fairfield with a six-lane overnass

-Construction is scheduled for completion in

-October.
-For more information, visit http://bit.

-Facebook page "EFMP Travis AFB."

-ly/1yNIBwV.